-- pain that radiates into the legs and feet, which is called sciatica
+- pain that radiates into the legs and feet, which medical experts call sciatica

 - tingling or numbness

-Rarely, lordosis may cause a person to lose control of their bladder or bowels or experience sudden, severe leg pain or weakness.
-If this happens, seek medical attention immediately.
+Rarely, lordosis may cause an individual to lose control of their bladder or bowels or to experience sudden, severe leg pain or weakness.
+If this happens, they should seek medical attention immediately.